Divorce is overwhelming — emotionally, financially, legally. With so much vying for your attention, where do you even begin?

 Before you commit to an attorney’s hefty retainer fee, make sure you’re crystal clear on your finances, the complexity of your situation, and the desired outcome for your divorce.
 Otherwise, you’re not effectively utilizing your lawyer’s time, and you may end up hiring the wrong type of family law attorney for your situation.

 I’ve worked in the financial field since 2014 and as a financial coach since 2019, but when I got divorced myself I realized with startling clarity that understanding the marital money is the key to a successful split.
 I retooled my coaching practice to address this revelation.
-Now I guide divorcing clients through my financially focused framework so they can approach their separation and divorce with more clarity, calm, and confidence.
-And ideally, more resources to fund their next chapter than if they hadn’t upleveled their financial understanding..

 The ultimate goal?
 A financial settlement you won’t later regret.

-Allow me to be your “thinking partner” in this critical life transition: explaining new concepts, pointing out your blind spots, suggesting creative solutions.
+I’ll be your “thinking partner” in this critical life transition: explaining new concepts, pointing out your blind spots, suggesting creative solutions.

 “Coach Shelly’s approach is exactly what I was looking for.
 I like to think I’m financially savvy, but this [divorce] is a new area for me.
 For example, I didn’t know anything about Social Security divorced spouse benefits!